bk790/Mental_Health_Chatbot/README.md

 - Real-time interaction capabilities

 ## Hackathon Presentation
-This project was presented at **[Hackathon Name]**, where we aimed to create an engaging and functional chatbot.
+This project was presented at **TechFest_Hackathon_Digital University Kerala**, where we aimed to create an engaging and functional chatbot.
 The feedback received helped enhance its functionality and user experience.

 ## Screenshots
 ![Screenshot 1](cb1.PNG)